 Women, Blacks/African Americans, Hispanics/Latinos, Asians/Pacific Islanders, and American Indians/Alaskan Natives, veterans, disabled veterans, and persons with disabilities benefit from the organizational promotion of equality

-Major Components of the Affirmative Action Plan
+Components of an Affirmative Action Plan

-The Narrative Statement answers the question, “What we do”
+A Narrative Statement answers the question, “What we do”

-The Workforce Analysis answers the question "Who are we?"
+A Workforce Analysis answers the question "Who are we?"

-The Availability Analysis answers the question "Who is out there?"
+A Availability Analysis answers the question "Who is out there?"

-The Workforce vs. Availability (aka Utilization) Analysis answers the question "How do we compare to the local qualified workforce and what are the gaps?"
+A Workforce vs. Availability (aka Utilization) Analysis answers the question "How do we compare to the local qualified workforce and what are the gaps?"

-The Goals and Timetables answer the question "What are we going to do to close the gaps?"
+A Goals and Timetables answer the question "What are we going to do to close the gaps?"

 Affirmative Action Strategies